OpenSlides/openslides-autoupdate-service/README.md

 * `AUTH_PROTOCOL`: Protocol of the auth servicer.
 The default is `http`.
 * `OPENSLIDES_DEVELOPMENT`: If set, the service starts, even when secrets (see below) are not given.
 The default is `false`.
+* `METRIC_MINUTES`: Time in minutes how often the metrics are gathered.
+Zero disables the metrics.
+The default is `5`.

 ### Secrets